-Bafauri – Steamed flat bread pieces of millet or gram flour.
+Bafauri – Steamed flatbread pieces of millet or gram flour.
 Tossed with sautéed spices and condiments.

 Besan Ke Aaloo: A dish that is like dried Rajasthani gatte.
-Besan ke aloo is made with gram flour (besan) chunks cooked in boiling water then sautéed using spices and condiments.
+Besan ke aloo is made with gram flour (besan) chunks cooked in boiling water and then sautéed using spices and condiments.

-Bhate ka Bharta – Bhate ka Bharta is roasted aubergine mash finished with onions, tomatoes, pounded spices on a ‘Sil-Batta’ (the traditional grinder).
+Bhate ka Bharta – Bhate ka Bharta is roasted aubergine mash finished with onions, tomatoes, and pounded spices on a ‘Sil-Batta’ (the traditional grinder).
 It is a spicier version of baingan-ka-bharta.

-Meeda – Meeda is made from the tiny pieces of gram flour fried in oil and cooked in a thin tomato based gravy with spices.
+Meeda – Meeda is made from tiny pieces of gram flour fried in oil and cooked in a thin tomato based gravy with spices.

 Maheri – Maheri is a slow cooked broken wheat with buttermilk that resembles a bit like khichdi.
 It is light yet filling.

 Adraini Luchai – Adraini is a deep fried flat bread prepared from specific proportions of wheat flour and gram flour and certain spices.
-Its a cross between a poori & cheela.
+It’s a cross between a poori & cheela.

 Nighauna – A gravy dish made with sautéed green gram (hara chana) paste with spices and condiments.

-Lapsi – A sweet dish made with water chestnut flour and jaggery / sugar.
+Lapsi – A sweet dish made with water chestnut flour and jaggery/sugar.

 Erse – Else is a deep fried sweet flat bread made from wheat flour and jaggery.

-Aanwariya – It is also call it amla curry for which first, dried gooseberry buds are roasted in ghee or oil and ground on the cob.
+Aanwariya – It is also called amla curry for which first, dried gooseberry buds are roasted in ghee or oil and ground on the cob.
 Then, you dissolve gram flour in water and put this powder of gooseberries in it to cook.
 Common spices like red chilli, cumin, onion and garlic are ground and added after frying in ghee.